php-fig/fig-standards/proposed/http-message.md

      * The path MUST be prefixed with "/"; if not, the implementation MAY
      * provide the prefix itself.
      *
-     * The implementation MUST percent-encode reserved characters as
-     * specified in RFC 3986, Section 2, but MUST NOT double-encode any
-     * characters.
-     *
      * An empty path value is equivalent to removing the path.
      *
      * @param string $path The path to use with the new instance.